Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 With these definitions in place, we present our variant of the magic sets transformation in Algorithm~\ref{alg:magic}.
 The algorithm takes as input a well-formed program $P$, and it outputs a transformed program $\R$.
-In line~\ref{alg:magic:init}, the algorithm initialises the `ToDo' set $\mathcal{T}$ with the magic predicate $\mgc{\predQ}{\alpha}$ for $\alpha$ where all positions free, and it initialises the resulting program $\R$ to contain the rule $\mgc{\predQ}{\alpha} \leftarrow$; thus, the resulting program will entail all facts of the form $\predQ(\vec a)$ that are entailed by $P$.
+In line~\ref{alg:magic:init}, the algorithm initialises the `ToDo' set $\mathcal{T}$ with the magic predicate $\mgc{\predQ}{\alpha}$ for $\alpha$ where all positions are free, and it initialises $\R$ to contain the rule $\mgc{\predQ}{\alpha} \leftarrow$ with the empty body; thus, the resulting program will entail all facts of the form $\predQ(\vec a)$ entailed by $P$.
 The algorithm then enters a loop (lines~\ref{alg:magic:T:start}--\ref{alg:magic:T:end}) where it successively processes a magic predicate from $\mathcal{T}$.
-The set $\Di{}$ is used to ensure that each magic predicate is processed only once.
+The set $\Di{}$ ensures that each magic predicate is processed only once.
 In each iteration, the algorithm selects a magic predicate $\mgc{R}{\alpha}$ to process (line~\ref{alg:magic:R:start}), and it processes each rule ${r \in P \cup \DOM{P}}$ containing $R$ in the head (lines~\ref{alg:magic:r:start}--\ref{alg:magic:r:end}).
 If $R$ is the equality predicate, then $\alpha$ is $\adEqb$ so the rule $r$ is processed by adorning $\head{r}$ with both $\ad{bf}$ and $\ad{fb}$ (lines~\ref{alg:magic:process:bf}--\ref{alg:magic:process:fb}); otherwise, $r$ is processed by adorning the head of $r$ by $\alpha$ (line~\ref{alg:magic:process}).
 Either way, the algorithm extends the result set $\R$ with the modified rule for $r$ (line~\ref{alg:magic:mod-rule}), consults the SIPS to determine how to propagate the bindings among the atoms of $r$ (line~\ref{alg:magic:SIPS}), generates the magic rule for each body atom of $r$ that also occurs in $P$ in a rule head (line~\ref{alg:magic:magic-rule}), and adds all freshly generated magic predicates to $\mathcal{T}$ for further processing (line~\ref{alg:magic:add-S}).
 In line~\ref{alg:magic:S}, the algorithm takes into account that $\mgc{\equals}{\adEqb}$ is the magic predicate for $\equals$ adorned by $\ad{bf}$ or $\ad{fb}$.